 The rate at which new legislation comes into effect these days leaves little room for companies which are slow to adapt.
 If you are ready for the smart grid revolution but you feel that your business systems are holding you back, it may be time to consider a technological upgrade for your company.

 Electric utilities outside California are lucky in the sense that they have some advanced warning about what lies in store for the future of the industry.
 To make the most out of this opportunity, these companies must make early preparations so that the sweeping changes of DER legislation don’t catch them off guard.

-Open Smartflex is a comprehensive CIS and Field Service solution which covers a wide range of business processes and gives you the flexibility to keep up in a rapidly changing regulatory landscape.
-With an adaptive tool to create new workflows, you can easily manage complicated DER application processes which tie into multiple business functions, harnessing a centralized hub for operations in the office and on the field.
+Open Smartflex is a comprehensive solution that covers a wide range of business processes and gives you the flexibility to keep up in a rapidly changing regulatory landscape.
+With an adaptive tool to create new workflows, you can easily manage complicated DER application processes that tie into multiple business functions, harnessing a centralized hub for operations in the office and on the field.
 A truly integrated and mobile workforce can give you the power to get the most out of your fieldwork resource at this critical juncture in the path towards the future.